 Finding the right internal volume to fit your needs is an important decision.
-You can buy a pack in 5L increments all the way up to 80L and then some, but since most of us cannot afford nor need that many packs, narrowing down your capacity is key.
+You can buy a pack in 5-liter increments all the way up to 80 liters and then some, but since most of us cannot afford nor need that many packs, narrowing down your desired capacity is key.
 You don't want to buy a bag only to find that it won't hold all of the gear you need for a full day on the trail.
-Serious hikers might indeed have three or four different sized bags their garage.
-A large 60L or bigger pack for extended backpacking trips, a 30-40L bag for one to three-day trips, and one or two smaller bags.
-For this review, we choose packs that ranged from 15-25L.
+Serious hikers might indeed have three or four different sized bags in their garage.
+A large 60-liter or bigger pack for extended backpacking trips, a 30 to 45-liter bag for one to three-day trips, and one or two smaller bags.
+For this review, we choose packs that ranged from 15 to 30 liters.